 Americans ranked last in sustainable behavior in comparison to other countries on the list, according to a Greendex report conducted by the National Geographic Society.
 But that doesn’t mean there weren’t any signs of positive, upward momentum.
 Americans are above average when it comes to recycling and surpassed Canadian, British and Australian consumers.
 The findings in the report are open to speculation, but seem to point to Americans not understanding how to go green in other ways.

 Fortunately cities throughout the United States are working diligently to clean up their urban landscape and embrace a more sustainable way of living.
-From green transportation to producing and growing local agriculture, here are a handful of cities leading the eco-friendly revolution.
+From green transportation to producing and growing local agriculture, here are a handful of cities leading the eco-friendly and green living revolution.

 Raleigh was the first in North Carolina to receive a 4-star community rating for national excellence in sustainability through the STAR rating.
 It was also the first city in the world to join the Cree LED City program with more than 40 installations from accent to parking lot lighting.
 The city continues to favor LED renovations and energy efficiency.